Witten index in 4d supersymmetric gauge theories: Theories with nonchiral matter

 When the mass is much smaller than $\Lambda$ and the characteristic values of the lowest component of $\Phi$, one can integrate out the gauge fields and arrive at the ADS Lagrangian.
 When $m \gg \Lambda$, one can integrate out the matter fields and arrive at the VY effective Lagrangian.
 The intermediate values of $m$ can be explored numerically.
 The results are rather amusing \cite{Veselov,wall-N}. \begin{itemize} \item For all values of mass, there exist a ``real" BPS domain wall interpolating between a chirally asymmetric vacuum and the chirally symmetric one, where $\phi$ and $\chi$ (the lowest components of $\Phi$ and $X$) vanish and which the TVY Lagrangian enjoys in the same way as the VY Lagrangian discussed in the previous chapter did. \item For $m \ll \Lambda$, the complex ADS domain wall is reproduced, but on top of that, one observes {\it another} BPS wall, in the middle of which the values of $\phi$ and $\chi$ are rather close to zero: the wall passes close to the chirally symmetric vacuum and dwells for a while in its vicinity.
-When $N=2$, it simply splits in two real walls. \item When the mass increases, the second BPS wall retreats from the chirally symmetric point and approaches the first wall.
+When $N=2$, it simply splits in two real walls.
+For $N >2$, it stays at some distance from the chirally symmetric point even in the limit $m \to 0$. \item When the mass increases, the second BPS wall retreats from the chirally symmetric point and approaches the first wall.
 At some critical value of the mass $m^* \sim \Lambda$, the two walls merge, a bifurcation occurs, and at still larger values of mass, the BPS solutions disappear. \item In a mass interval $m^* < m \leq m^{**}$, the wall solution to the second-order field equations still exists, but it is not BPS anymore. \item For $m > m^{**}$, complex domain walls are absent, as they were absent in the VY case. \end{itemize} The last fact is especially strange.
 If we believe in the picture of spontaneous chiral symmetry breaking in SYM theory or in supersymmetric QCD, the walls between different phases {\it must} exist.
 Maybe they do.
 But there is no trace of them in the VY (resp.
-TVY) approach...
+TVY) approach for the theory $N_f = N-1$ with equal masses of all matter fields.